wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 **Changelog:**

+* Oct 11, 2018: Updated for [JHipster 5.4.2](https://www.jhipster.tech/2018/10/07/jhipster-release-5.4.2.html) and re-generated everything + tested.
+See the example app changes in [okta-jhipster-microservices-oauth-example#4](https://github.com/oktadeveloper/okta-jhipster-microservices-oauth-example/pull/4); changes to this post can be viewed in [okta.github.io#2392](https://github.com/okta/okta.github.io/pull/2392).
 * Sep 21, 2018: Updated to use JHipster 5.3.4 and its `import-jdl` feature.
 Added Elasticsearch back in since it now works on Heroku.
 See the example app changes in [okta-jhipster-microservices-oauth-example#3](https://github.com/oktadeveloper/okta-jhipster-microservices-oauth-example/pull/3); changes to this post can be viewed in [okta.github.io#2336](https://github.com/okta/okta.github.io/pull/2336).
 * Aug 14, 2018: Updated to use JHipster 5.1.0 and Spring Boot 2.0.3.
 Removed Elasticsearch from blog and store apps since it doesn't work on Heroku.
 See the example app changes in [okta-jhipster-microservices-oauth-example#2](https://github.com/oktadeveloper/okta-jhipster-microservices-oauth-example/pull/2); changes to this post can be viewed in [okta.github.io#2254](https://github.com/okta/okta.github.io/pull/2254).